josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter5_tool_use/README.md

 ## Features

-- Automatic tool selection
+- Automatic tool selection (the agent picks the right tool)
-- Tool result integration
+- Tool result integration (seamlessly combines tool outputs with reasoning)
-- Error handling
+- Error handling (gracefully handles tool failures)
-- Async support
+- Async support (for better performance)

+The agent is smart about when to use tools.
+Ask it a math question and it'll use the calculator.
+Ask about facts and it'll search.
+It figures this out on its own.